canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_interesting_classes/medium/q6/QuestionText.md

       race at the **gateSpeed** value and each minute increase their speed by an amount equal to the **acceleration** value up to the value of **topSpeed**.
 Given that races can be photo finish, the method should remove the time a `Horse` overran the finish line from its total time.

+### RaceTrack Class

+Your `RaceTrack` Class must have the following methods:

+- Main method:
+    - A `main` method to run the class from.
+    - It must initialize two `Horse` objects.
+One should be named `"Betsy"`, have a gate speed of `38.2`, an acceleration of `5.1` and a top speed of `55.0`.
+The other must be named `"Gerald"`, have a gate speed of `34.7`, an acceleration of `4.3` and a top speed of `63.0`.
+    - Then, announce the start of the race.
+    - Finally, call and print the `completionTime` method on both `Horse` objects and compare their time to determine the winner then print the result of the race.